Articles on: Gaming Consoles

 Left Stick (Move)

-You can customize these in the Profile Editor to match your preferred gestures and control layout.
+You can customize these mappings anytime in the Profile Editor to match your preferred gestures and layout.

 PlayAbility is designed to complement the XAC, not replace it.
 You can merge digital and physical controls for ultimate flexibility.